browserengineering/book/book/animations.md

 and transform transition animations are not supported.
 Implement these.
 (Hint: for transforms, it just requires following the same pattern as for `opacity`; for scrolling, it requires setting fewer dirty bits in `handle_down`.)
-[This simultaneous transform and opacity animation][tr-example] should now work, without any raster, and scrolling on that page should not raster either.
+[A simultaneous transform and opacity animation][tr-example] should now work, without any raster, and scrolling on that page should not raster either.

 [tr-example]: examples/example13-transform-transition.html